Heat Safety

 • Keep vehicles locked at all times, especially in the garage or driveway.
 Ask neighbors and visitors to do the same.

-• If a child is missing, immediately check the inside, floorboards and trunk of all vehicles in the area carefully, even if they’re locked
+• IF A KID IS MISSING: Immediately check the inside, floorboards, and trunk of ALL vehicles (in the area) carefully, even if they’re locked!

-• Before placing your child in a car seat, check for hot straps or buckles.
+• Before placing your infant or kid in a car seat, check for hot straps or buckles.
 If you park in direct sunlight, cover the car seat with a towel or blanket.

-• Use drive-thru services when available (restaurant, bank, pharmacy, dry cleaner) and pay for gas at the pump
+• Use drive-thru services (if available) such as restaurants, banks, pharmacies, dry cleaners, and pay for gas at the pump.

 Source: Kids and Hot Car Safety